-In doing this, it gives you the crucial competitive advantage you need to pull ahead of your competitors.
+In doing this, you gain a crucial competitive advantage necessary to pull ahead of your competitors.

 Let’s break it down:

-- It connects: Video helps new and recurring customers feel more informed and connected to your brand.
+- Video connects: Video helps new and recurring customers feel more informed and connected to your brand.
 This is achieved primarily through the medium’s unique personalization capabilities.
-Videos, enable you to create an emotional attachment, which directly leads to lower levels of price-sensitivity and increased loyalty to your brand.

-- It converts: The best part of it all is that video makes the most difficult part of the entire process much easier: Giving your prospective customers the confidence that your SaaS product is the right tool for the job.
+- Video converts: No other form of content can convince your prospective customers that your SaaS product is the right tool for the job.
 Once they feel connected with your brand and educated about how it works, a well-produced video can make all the difference between a lead converting or remaining an interested SQL.

 How to leverage the value offered by video

-During each stage of the sales process, video can be used to simplify getting in touch with your customers in dozens of different ways.
+During each stage of the sales process, video can be used to get through to your prospective customers.